hirememorey/nba-lineup-optimizer/PREDICTIVE_MODELING_SPEC.md

 2.  **Phase 2: Multi-Season Model Training.** The archetype generation and Bayesian model training processes will be re-engineered to operate on a pooled, multi-season dataset.
 3.  **Phase 3: Predictive Validation.** The newly trained, historically-informed model will be used to predict the outcomes of key case studies from the held-out 2022-23 season.

 ## 3.1.
-Phase 1.4 Completion Status ✅
+Phase 1.4 Infrastructure Status ⚠️

-**Phase 1.4 has been successfully completed** with the following achievements:
+**Phase 1.4 infrastructure has been successfully completed** with the following achievements:

 ### Phase 1.4.1: API Validation and Testing ✅
 - **Core Players API Test**: Verified `populate_core_players.py` works with historical seasons